reegis/deflex/docs/input_data.rst

 **INDEX**

 year: ``int``, [-]
-    A time index will be created started with January 1, at 00:00 with the number of hours given in `number of time steps`. number of time steps: ``int``, [-]
+    A time index will be created starting with January 1, at 00:00 with the number of hours given in `number of time steps`. co2 price: ``float``, [€/t]
-    The number of hourly time steps. co2 price: ``float``, [€/t]
+    The average price for CO\ :sub:`2`  over the whole time period. number of time steps: ``int``, [-]
-    The average price for CO\ :sub:`2`  over the whole time period.
+    The number of hourly time steps.
 name: ``str``, [-]
     A name for the scenario.
 This name will be used to compare key values between different scenarios.
 Therefore, it should be unique within a group